yagee/astro-template/README.md

 ## Technology Stack

 - Astro: A static site generator for building fast and content-focused websites
-- Helmet: A library for managing HTML head tags, including meta tags and SEO
+- astro-capo: A library for managing HTML head tags, including meta tags and SEO
 - Jampack: A tool for optimizing Astro builds for better performance
 - Prettier: A code formatter for maintaining consistent code style
 - ESLint: A linter for identifying and fixing problems in JavaScript code